justeattakeaway/JustEat.StatsD/README.md

 * **tagsSeparator**: the string that will be placed between tags.
 * **keyValueSeparator**: the string that will be placed between the tag key and its value.

-A new implementation of `IStatsDTagsFormatter` can be written from scratch.
-For this purpose there are available extension methods to write in the `Buffer`.

 ### Example of using the interface

 Given an existing instance of `IStatsDPublisher` called `stats` you can do for e.g.: